 Because French pronunciation is so important, I think Pimsleur's Comprehensive course is especially good for learning French.
 Pimsleur's courses are all conversation, and I think they spend a little extra time to encourage proper pronunciation in the French program.
 Pimsleur is the king of all-audio programs.
 The only drawback to Pimsleur is that there is only a little bit of reading practice.
 There is a reading booklet and cd in each level, but because the written word and spoken word can vary considerably in French, I think some kind of supplemental reading material is needed, even more than in some other languages.
 I'd still choose Pimsleur Comprehensive over all other audio methods, it's simply the best.
-Read my more in-depth review of Pimsleur products, read pimsleur reviews from other visitors, or click on the play tab below to listen to the first lesson of Pimsleur French Free!
+Read my more in-depth review of Pimsleur products or pimsleur reviews from other visitors.

 As an alternative to ordering the whole set of Pimsleur cd's in one shot, maybe you would be interested in a more cost effective download from Audible.com?
 Get five lessons at a time for less money and no waiting!